-According to Sudarto, "criminal offence is a juridical definition, different from the term criminal act or crime (crime or vertrechten or misdaad) which can be interpreted juridically (law) or criminologically".1 The term criminal offence is often used to replace strafbaar feit."
-The word feit itself in Dutch means part of a reality or een gedelte van de werkelijkheid, while strafbaar means punishable so that literally the word strafbaar feit can be translated as part of a punishable reality, which is certainly not correct, because later we will find out that what can be punished is actually a human being as a person and not the reality of actions or actions".2
+According to Barda Nawawi Arief, 'punishment' is actually only a 'tool', namely a tool to achieve the purpose of punishment.
+According to Subekti and Tjitrosoedibio in their legal dictionary, 'punishment' is 'punishment.'
+In essence, the history of criminal law is the history of punishment and punishment which always has a close relationship with the problem of criminal offences.
+The problem of criminal offences is a humanitarian and social problem that is always faced by every form of society.
+According to Sudarto, 'criminal offence is a juridical notion, unlike the term criminal act or crime (crime or vertrechten or misdaad) which can be interpreted juridically (law) or criminologically'.
+The term criminal offence is often used to replace strafbaar feit.'
+The word feit itself in Dutch means part of a reality or een gedelte van de werkelijkheid, while strafbaar means punishable so that literally the word strafbaar feit can be translated as part of a punishable reality, which is of course not correct, because later we will find out that what can be punished is actually a human being as a person and not the reality of actions or actions".

 As part of the definition of a criminal offence.
 This is also what Simon and Van Hamel defined.
-These two Dutch criminal law experts have coloured the opinions of Dutch and Indonesian criminal law experts to this day.
+These two Dutch criminal law experts have coloured the opinions of Dutch and Indonesian criminal law experts to date.
+Simon said that a strafbaarfeit is a criminal offence, which is against the law, and is related to fault committed by a person who is capable of being held responsible.5